sodadata/docs/soda-cloud/ask-ai.md

     <summary style="color:#00BC7E">Can't see the Ask AI button?</summary>
     <br />
     If you are an existing Soda customer, you must accept Soda's revised terms and conditions for service that includes the use of third-party tools that facilitate generative AI capabilites.
 Reply to Soda's Terms & Conditions email to accept the revisions, or contact <a href="mailto:support@soda.io">Soda Support</a> to arrange acceptance and enable the feature.<br /><br />
-    If you have accepted the revised terms and conditions but still cannot see the Ask AI button, as an Admin user, navigate to <strong>your avatar</strong> > <strong>Organization Settings</strong>, then check the box to <strong>Enable Ask AI powered by Kapa</strong>.
+    If you have accepted the revised terms and conditions but still cannot see the Ask AI button, as a user with [permission]({% link soda-cloud/roles-global.md %}#global-roles-and-permissions) to do so, navigate to <strong>your avatar</strong> > <strong>Organization Settings</strong>, then check the box to <strong>Enable Ask AI powered by Kapa</strong>.
 </details>

 <br />